Roman art: Painting

 Of the vast body of Roman painting we now have only a very few pockets of survivals, with many documented types not surviving at all, or doing so only from the very end of the period.

-The best known and most important pocket is the wall paintings from Pompeii, Herculaneum and other sites nearby, which show how residents of a wealthy seaside resort decorated their walls in the century or so before the fatal eruption of Mount Vesuvius in 79 AD.
-A succession of dated styles have been defined and analysed by modern art historians beginning with August Mau, showing increasing elaboration and sophistication.
+The best known and most important pocket is the wall paintings from Pompeii, Herculaneum and other sites nearby, which show how residents of a wealthy seaside resort decorated their walls in the century or so before the fatal eruption of Mount Vesuvius in AD 79.
+A succession of dated styles have been defined and analysed by modern art historians beginning with August Mau, showing increasing elaboration.

+Wall paintings of the same period have also been found from the remains of prominent aristocratic homes in Rome itself.
+Much of Nero's palace in Rome, the Domus Aurea, built in the 60s AD, survived as grottos; their paintings inspired the grotesque style of painting popular during the Renaissance.
+We also have murals from houses identified with the emperor Augustus and his wife Livia, dating to beginning of the first century AD.
+The Casa della Farnesina is another prominent survival of the early Empire that gave up many paintings.

+Outside of Italy, many fragments of painted walls have been found throughout the Empire, but few complete pieces.
+In the Western provinces of the Empire most fragments date from after the year 200 AD.

+From Roman Egypt there are a large number of what are known as Fayum mummy portraits, bust portraits on wood added to the outside of mummies by a Romanized middle class; despite their very distinct local character they are probably broadly representative of Roman style in painted portraits, which are otherwise entirely lost.

 Starting in the 3rd century AD and finishing by about 400 we have a large body of paintings from the Catacombs of Rome, by no means all Christian, showing the later continuation of the domestic decorative tradition in a version adapted - probably not greatly adapted - for use in burial chambers, in what was probably a rather humbler social milieu than the largest houses in Pompeii.
-Much of Nero's palace in Rome, the Domus Aurea, survived as grottos and gives us examples which we can be sure represent the very finest quality of wall-painting in its style, and which may well have represented significant innovation in style.
-There are a number of other parts of painted rooms surviving from Rome and elsewhere, which somewhat help to fill in the gaps of our knowledge of wall-painting.
-From Roman Egypt there are a large number of what are known as Fayum mummy portraits, bust portraits on wood added to the outside of mummies by a Romanized middle class; despite their very distinct local character they are probably broadly representative of Roman style in painted portraits, which are otherwise entirely lost.

 Nothing remains of the Greek paintings imported to Rome during the 4th and 5th centuries, or of the painting on wood done in Italy during that period.
-In sum, the range of samples is confined to only about 200 years out of the about 900 years of Roman history, and of provincial and decorative painting.
+In sum, the range of samples is confined to only about 200 years out of the about 900 years of Roman history, and of provincial and decorative paintings.

 Most of this wall painting was done using the a secco (dry) method, but some fresco paintings also existed in Roman times.
 There is evidence from mosaics and a few inscriptions that some Roman paintings were adaptations or copies of earlier Greek works.
 However, adding to the confusion is the fact that inscriptions may be recording the names of immigrant Greek artists from Roman times, not from Ancient Greek originals that were copied.
 The Romans entirely lacked a tradition of figurative vase-painting comparable to that of the Ancient Greeks, which the Etruscans had emulated.